web-page-url/tra-verse/README.md

-# Tra Verse - AI-Powered Travel Planning
+# Tra-verse: Your Trip, Your Way

-**Tra Verse** is a premium travel planning web app that uses Google Gemini AI to generate personalized, optimized itineraries based on user preferences.
+**Tra-verse** is a premium AI-powered travel planning platform that creates personalized, optimized itineraries tailored perfectly to your style and interests.
 Built with Next.js 15, TypeScript, and modern web technologies.

 ## ✨ Features